pijng/moonlogs/docs/docs/usage/basics.md

 After creating the `schema`, you can send your first `event` to this schema.
 To do this, you need to prepare the `event` payload, which must consist of the following attributes:

 * `schema_name`: the textual identifier of the existing schema (`schema.name`)
-* `text`: text of the event that will be shown is web ui
+* `text`: text of the event that will be shown in Web UI
 * `query`: a set of parameters from the schema fields (`schema.fields[]`).
 This set determines the grouping of events.

 For example, the basic request to create an event with simple payload would look like the following: